Join Here | Log In

 How are we exposed to mycotoxins?

-Mycotoxins are produced by fungi that grow on crops, in preserved foods, and in the soil.
-It’s a problem in areas with warm and humid conditions favorable for fungal growth.
+Mycotoxins are produced by different types of fungi that grow on crops, in preserved foods, in damp homes, and in the soil.
+It’s a problem in areas where warm and humid conditions are conducive to fungal growth.

 The main routes of exposure to mycotoxins include:[ref]